zeckdude/code-references/react/react-redux/implementation.md

        ```

 <br>

+2. Combine the reducers and define them as properties that will be exported
+   * Relevant code:

+       ```js
+       export default combineReducers({
+          libraries: LibraryReducer,
+          selectedLibraryId: SelectionReducer
+        });
+       ```

 2. When app boots up, create a new redux store (a collection of state properties).<br>
    The store looks at the reducers that are defined and creates initial state properties based on the reducers specified.